Automate Larastan with GitHub Actions!

 Define the virtual machine type.

-, runner larger than GitHub hosted runner
+, a runner larger than the GitHub hosted runner,

-, and self-hosted runner
+or a self-hosted runner

 This time we will use the first GitHub hosted runner (hereinafter referred to as runner).

-There are several types of runners, and you can choose from three: Linux, Windows, and macOS.
+There are several types of runners, and you can choose from three: Linux, Windows, and macOS

 Basically, I think there is no problem with using Linux, but please choose according to your environment.